 The museum consists of the Honkan which houses the Japanese Gallery, the Toyokan holding the Asian Gallery and the Heiseikan and Hyokeikan for special exhibitions.
 The Gallery of Horyuji Treasures, the Kuroda Memorial Hall and the Research and Information Center.

 3. Shinjuku Gyo-en – Tokyo:

 Once the residence of the Naitō family during the Edo period, they built a garden on the land in 1772.
-Prior to becoming an imperial garden, the area was once an experimental center and a botanical garden.
-The current layout of the garden was set in 1906 which was largely destroyed in the Second World War.
+Prior to becoming an imperial garden, the area was once an experimental centre and a botanical garden.
+The current layout of the garden was set in 1906 and was largely destroyed in the Second World War.
 The park was reopened to the public after the restoration works following WWII in 1949.

 The garden mixes three distinct garden styles; French Formal, English Landscape and traditional Japanese.
 The garden is open from 9:00 am to 4:30 pm.
 The garden usually closes on Mondays except during the cherry blossom season; from late March to late April and early November.
-Last admission to the garden is at 16:00 pm.
+The last admission to the garden is at 16:00 pm.

 4. Edo-Tokyo Open Air Architectural Museum – Tokyo: